Ozzyris/AlfredAtHome/README.md

 # Alfred @ Home

 Alfred is a personal project I started a year ago.
 The first idea was "How rethink the New Tab page to be really useful ?".
 And after a year of experimentations, few elements stay and growth.

+/!\ Perfectly adapt for a 13" MacBook Pro, not really for the other screens /!\

 ![Alfred Dashboard](http://labs.alexandrenicol.com/host/Alfred.jpg)

 ###The Dashboard